survivejs/webpack-book/manuscript/styling/05_linting.md

 [stylelint-webpack-plugin](https://www.npmjs.com/package/stylelint-webpack-plugin) allows you to reach the same result.
 Its greatest advantage over the setup above is that it follows possible `@import` statements you have in your styling.

-T> [stylelint-bare-webpack-plugin](https://www.npmjs.com/package/stylelint-bare-webpack-plugin) is a variant of *stylelint-webpack-plugin* that allows you to control the version of stylelint you are using.
+T> [stylelint-bare-webpack-plugin](https://www.npmjs.com/package/stylelint-bare-webpack-plugin) is a variant of *stylelint-webpack-plugin* that allows you to control the version of Stylelint you are using.

-## csslint
+## CSSLint

-[csslint](http://csslint.net/) is another option to *stylelint*.
+[CSSLint](http://csslint.net/) is another option to Stylelint.
 It can be used through [csslint-loader](https://www.npmjs.com/package/csslint-loader) and follows a normal loader setup.

 ## Conclusion